ebAobS/roaming-mode-incremental-reading/README.md

                 2. Set to 1: strictly roam in priority order<br>
                 3. Set to 0: fully use roulette wheel by priority as weight<br>
                 4. Set to decimal: sometimes roam by order, otherwise roulette wheel<br>
-                5. In the settings panel, you can batch reset priorities randomly for documents within a specified range
+                5. In the settings panel, you can batch reset priorities randomly for documents within a specified range<br>
+                6. Enable intelligent recommendation to surface multi-anchor TF-IDF suggestions alongside hybrid roaming for richer choices
                 </div>
                 </details>
             </li>